heroku/heroku-cli-plugin-applink/README.md

 In your connected app settings, click **Manage** > **Edit Policies**:

-- Admin approved users are pre-authorized: **Admin approved users are pre-authorized**
+- Permitted Users: Select **Admin approved users are pre-authorized**
-- Permitted Users: Select specific profiles or permission sets
+- Select specific profiles or permission sets to give access to your connected app.

 ### 4. Add JWT Authorization via CLI